SuperSwordTW/Distance-Trig-Calc-2d/README.md

 Draw a right triangle from 2 points.
 Then $tan^-1({a \over b})$ represents theta.
 Since $sin(theta)$= $a \over c$.
 So, $a \over {sin(tan^-1({a \over b}))}$ would equal to $c$.
 Now we have the formula, we just need to calculate it in Minecraft.
-$sin$ can be calculated by using a marker at the origin(0,0,0) and set it's rotation, then tp it ^ ^ ^1, so the opp. side length devided by 1(hypotenuse) would result in the sin value.
+$sin$ can be calculated with a few ways.
+Such as by using a marker at the origin(0,0,0) and set it's rotation, then tp it ^ ^ ^1, so the opp. side length devided by 1(hypotenuse) would result in the sin value.
+Altough, as you can see, maneuvering markers is not efficient, we can obeserve the domain, which is 0°~90°.
+Therefore, we can just create a table for every angles that would be needed.
+With 2 decimal place accuracy, its a 9000 elements table.
-$tan^-1$, or inverse tangent can be calculated by setting the marker's x position, then position it's z coord to 1 and make it face the origin.
-Now the rotation value would be the tan^-1 value.
+$tan^-1$, or inverse tangent can be calculated just by using the `facing x y z` then getting the rotation, since $tan^-1$ is the angle.

 ## Implementation
 Install the datapack into the corresponding folder.